 Prior to taking my current post, I held the position of Post-Doctoral Research Fellow at the University of Birmingham.
 During my time at Birmingham I worked on a flagship multi-disciplinary and cross-sectoral AHRC-funded research project, Cultural Intermediation: Connecting Communities in the Creative Urban Economy (PI: Phil Jones).
 I was further Principle Investigator on a Communities and Culture Network+/EPSRC project, Birmingham Surrealist Laboratory.

 Practice is an important aspect of my research.
-To date I have curated exhibitions at Henry Moore Institute, Yorkshire Sculpture Park, Stanley Picker Gallery and the Royal Geographical Society.
-In 2019 I co-curated, Beyond Faith: Muslim Women Artists Today, an exhibition of contemporary Muslim women artists in dialogue with the historic collection opened at The Whitworth.
-The exhibition run was extended twice.
-It was supported by an ambitious programme of public and educational events.
+To date I have curated exhibitions at Henry Moore Institute, Yorkshire Sculpture Park, Stanley Picker Gallery and the Royal Geographical Society and The Whitworth.

 My research and consultancy has been funded by Heritage Lottery Fund, Collections Trust, Arts Connect, and UKRI (Engineering and Physical Sciences Research Council, Economic and Social Research Council, and the Arts and Humanities Research Council).